simonjenny/bifrost/README.md

 ## Installation

+Just download the latest Release and unzip the directory to your webserver and edit the json files in the public/data directory.

+## Build from Souce

 - Clone this repository
-- Rename and Edit public/data/apps.json.example to public/data/apps.json
-- Rename and Edit public/data/links.json.example to public/data/links.json
-- Update notsosecret in src/access.js
 - Install Gulp and Depenencies
   ```bash
   npm install
 - Create Production Files
   ```bash
   npm run gulp
 The production files are then located within the "dist" folder.
-Point your webroot there.
+Point your webroot there and edit the json files in the public/data directory.

 ## Usage/Expand